The Rocky Horror Show: Original Melbourne/Adelaide production

 savage, and killed the production.
 Everyone was taken by surprise, including Max Phipps, who was brilliant in the role.
 Rocchiccioli said at the time: "It's baffling.
 Nothing has changed from Melbourne, and it's difficult to know why they hate it so much".
 It is the only time the Rocky Horror Show has not been critically applauded in Australia.
 The show closed after two months, after running from 12 August to October 1977.

 Original New York City (Broadway) production

 In early 1975, Adler closed the show at the Roxy Theatre after a ten-month run.
 This gave actors time to return to the UK for the film version's shooting.
 Adler planned to open on Broadway just before the film's release.
 It was anticipated that this production would be as successful as Jesus Christ Superstar and serve as a public vehicle for the film version.
 It was unsuccessful and closed after 45 performances.
+The cast was identical to that of the Roxy cast but with O'Brien in place of Scott as Riff-Raff.